PastorGL/OneRing/CONFIGURE.md

 ### TDL3 Primer

 There is a domain specific language named TDL3 that stands for One Ring Task Definition Language.
-(There also are DSLs named TDL1 and TDL2, but they're discussed in other topics.)
+(There also are other numbered TDLs, but they're discussed in other topics.)

 For the language's object model, see [TaskDefinitionLanguage.java](./Commons/src/main/java/ash/nazg/config/tdl/TaskDefinitionLanguage.java).
 Note that the main form intended for human use isn't JSON but a simple non-sectioned .ini (or Java's .properties) file.
 We refer to this file as `tasks.ini`, or just a config.